 Item 4.
-Submission of Matters to a Vote of Security Holders
+Submission of Matters to A Vote of Security Holders

-During the June 17, 2021 Annual Meeting of Stockholders, the following actions were taken:
+During the June 17, 2021 Annual Meeting of the Stockholders, the following actions were taken:

-- I. Approval and adoption of the minutes of the September 11, 2020 Annual Stockholders' Meeting; - II.
-Annual Report of Officers; - III.
-Approval of the 2020 Annual Report and Financial Statements - IV.
-Designation of Authority to Appoint External Auditor for 2021 - V. Election of Directors for the year 2021 2022
+- (1) Approval and adoption of the minutes of the September 11, 2020 Annual Stockholders' Meeting;

+- (2) Annual Report of Officers;

+- (3) Approval of the 2020 Annual Report and Financial Statements

+- (4) Designation of Authority to Appoint External Auditor for 2021

+- (5) Election of Directors for the year 2020-2021

+- Regular Directors

-Mr. Ramontito E. Garcia
+- Mr. Ramontito E. Garcia

-Mr. Arlo Angelo G. Sarmiento
+- Mr. Arlo Angelo G. Sarmiento

-Mr. Emil Andre M. Garcia
+- Mr. Emil Andre M. Garcia

-Mr. Gil A. Garcia II
+- Mr. Gil A. Garcia II

-Mr. Charles Sylvestre A. Garcia
+- Mr. Charles Sylvestre A. Garcia

-Mr. Jose Marko Anton G. Sarmiento
+- Mr. Jose Marko Anton G. Sarmiento

-Mr. Elbert M. Zosa
+- Mr. Elbert M. Zosa

+- Independent Directors
-Mr. Carmelo Maria L. Bautista (Independent Director)

-Engr.
-Rogelio Q. Lim

-Atty.
-Laurence R. Rogero

-Mr. Jose Carlitos G. Cruz
+Mr. Carmelo Maria L. Bautista (Independent Director) Engr.
+Rogelio Q. Lim (Independent Director) Atty.
+Laurence R. Rogero (Independent Director) Mr. Jose Carlitos G. Cruz

-- VI.
-Ratification of all acts and resolutions of the Board of Directors and Management adopted for Fiscal Year 2020 - VII.
-Readopt the 2020 Stockholders' Resolutions Approving the Amendments of the By-laws to: - a. amend the notice requirements for the Stockholders' Meetings; - b. amend the quorum and voting requirements to allow Stockholders to participate and vote through remote communication or in absentia; - c. to amend the composition of the Board to conform with the minimum number of Independent Directors; - d. amend the quorum and voting requirements for meetings of the Board of Directors to include participation and voting through remote communication; and - e. amend the modes of sending Notices of Board Meetings.
+- (6) Ratification of all Acts and Resolutions of the Board of Directors and Management Adopted for Fiscal Year 2020 - (7) Readopt the 2020 Stockholders' Resolutions Approving the Amendments to the Amended By-Laws - a. amend the notice requirements for the Stockholders' Meetings; - b. amend the quorum and voting requirements to allow Stockholders to participate and vote through remote communication or in absentia; - c. to amend the composition of the Board to conform with the minimum number of Independent Directors; - d. amend the quorum and voting requirements for meetings of the Board of Directors to include participation and voting through remote communication; and - e. amend the modes of sending Notices of Board Meetings.